hashicorp/terraform-provider-google/website/docs/r/compute_router_nat.html.markdown

   (Optional)
   Minimum number of ports allocated to a VM from this NAT.

+* `enable_dynamic_port_allocation` -
+  (Optional)
+  Enable Dynamic Port Allocation.
+  If minPorts is set, minPortsPerVm must be set to a power of two greater than or equal to 32.
+  If minPortsPerVm is not set, a minimum of 32 ports will be allocated to a VM from this NAT config.
+  Mutually exclusive with enableEndpointIndependentMapping.

 * `udp_idle_timeout_sec` -
   (Optional)
   Timeout (in seconds) for UDP connections.
 Defaults to 30s if not set.